DorothyTamYiLing/GWarrange/documents/tutorials.md

 cat example_data/example_genomes/clus1clus2_47_genomes/*fasta.gz > example_data/clus1clus2_47.fna.gz
 ```

 Genomes assemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
-In the case of _Boredetella pertussis_, the gene is _gidA_ since it is the first gene after origin of replication.
-The location and orientation of _gidA_ in the genomes are obtained by blasting it with multifasta file of genome assemblies.
+In the case of _Bordetella pertussis_, the gene is _gidA_ since it is the first gene after origin of replication.
+The location and orientation of _gidA_ in the genomes are obtained by aligning it with multifasta file of genome assemblies by BLAST.
 ```
 #unzip the genome file if neccesasry
 gunzip example_data/clus1clus2_47.fna.gz